Barrow Island (Western Australia): Gas

-In December 2009, a development consortium between the Australian subsidiaries of Chevron, ExxonMobil, and Shell received environmental approvals from the Government of Western Australia to develop natural gas reserves 60 km north of the island.
-Known as the Gorgon gas project, it was completed in 2017.
-Offering an estimated 40 Tcuft of gas makes it one of Australia's largest developments.
+In December 2009, a development consortium of Chevron, ExxonMobil and Shell received environmental approvals from the Government of Western Australia to develop natural gas reserves 60 km north of the island.
+Known as the Gorgon gas project, it was completed in 2017, offering an estimated 40 Tcuft of gas, making it one of Australia's largest developments.

 Climate

+Barrow Island has a hot desert climate (Köppen: BWh) with very hot, humid summers with highly variable rainfall, and warm, dry winters.

 Highest wind record

 The World Meteorological Organization established Barrow Island as the location of the highest non-tornadic wind gust ever recorded, at 408 km/h (254 mph).
 The gust occurred on 10 April 1996, during Severe Tropical Cyclone Olivia.
 The previous record was a 372 km/h (231 mph) gust at Mount Washington, New Hampshire, United States in April 1934.